UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 Johdatus tietokonejärjestelmiin 2021 / Introduction to Computer Systems 2021

-This is an interface that enables communication with the JTKJ background system using the Texas Instruments SensorTag(s).
+This is an interface program that enables communication with the JTKJ background system using the Texas Instruments SensorTag(s).

 ## Installation